cloudamqp/lavinmq/README.md

 A message queue server that implements the AMQP 0-9-1 protocol.
 Written in [Crystal](https://crystal-lang.org/).

-Aims to be very fast, have low RAM requirements, handle extremely long queues, many connections and require minimal configuration.
+Aims to be very fast, has low RAM requirements, handles extremely long queues, many connections, and requires minimal configuration.

 ## Implementation